BoredBaker/Webstie/README.md

 Hey, I'm Addie and this is my github website. 🎉

 I'm doing this for my Advanced Computer Science project.
+My friend Kindal added a page to this as well as another part of the assignment.
+You should check it out here: [https://boredbaker.github.io/Webstie/second]()

 You should come to Dexter.
 It a private school in Wichita Falls, TX, and it's pretty cool.
 Some examples are when we had a DJ at school on just a regular Friday, when we got to pie teachers in the face, how we're painting all the walls for an art project, or how we held a robotics competition.